 The Mazda CX-9 has been lauded since its launch for the ample space, comfort and standard features on offer, and for the performance of its gutsy 2.5-litre turbocharged petrol engine that hauls its 1850kg mass pretty well.

 Its one weakness is the lack of a diesel offering, as available in the smaller CX-5, which has the potential to return better fuel economy on highways.
-While the seemingly obvious solution would be to shove an oil-burner under the CX-9’s bonnet, Mazda opted instead to create a stretched version of the CX-5 and put a diesel in that, a car we now know as the CX-8.
-The all-new model was originally created specifically for the Japanese market – where the CX-9 is not sold – but is now available here, too.
+While the seemingly obvious solution would be to shove an oil burner under the CX-9’s bonnet, Mazda opted instead to create a stretched version of the CX-5 with a diesel option, a car we now know as the CX-8.
+Created specifically for the Japanese market – where the CX-9 is not sold – the CX-8 became available in Australia in 2018.

 So let’s see how they stack up.